KTLA: Analog-to-digital conversion

 KTLA, in the tradition of television pioneering successes, was an FCC volunteer "early adopter" HD station.
 On October 28, 1998, KTLA-DT signed on with the West Coast's first commercially broadcast high definition programming.
 It was on UHF channel 31 in 1080i 16:9 format.
 Frank Geraty was the KTLA Director of Broadcast Operations and Engineering, and Ira Goldstone was the Corporate VP of Engineering.
-At precisely 9 am, VIP Milton Berle threw the ceremonial "Transmit On" switch, as he did at the Chicago World's Fair in 1939 at the birth of analog television broadcasting.
+At precisely 9 a.m., VIP Milton Berle threw the ceremonial "Transmit On" switch, as he did at the Chicago World's Fair in 1939 at the birth of analog television broadcasting.
 The modern day event took place during KTLA's signature morning news broadcast and KTLA HD programming began simultaneously transmitting for the first time along with its analog channel.
 KTLA-DT went on to do the first HD Rose Parade and the first HD Dodgers baseball game broadcasts in the several months that followed.

 KTLA ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 31, using virtual channel 5.

 Veteran newsman Stan Chambers, who was hired by KTLA almost a year after its 1947 launch and remained with the station until his retirement in 2010, was given the honor of "throwing" a ceremonial mock switch from the analog to digital position, signaling the engineers to shut down the analog signal at its Mount Wilson transmitter site at 10:45 pm, during KTLA's Prime News telecast.
 Covering the on-air event for KTLA was Stan's grandson, reporter Jaime Chambers.
 As part of the SAFER Act, KTLA temporarily restored its analog signal 15 minutes later at 11 p.m. to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters, which ran until June 26, 2009.
 It was one of four local stations (alongside KCBS-TV, KNBC, and KWHY-TV) to offer this service.